 - Is there an alternative to probate?

-Call (574) 232-3538 to schedule an appointment with one of our estate planning or elder law attorneys to discuss your estate planning needs.
+Call 574.232.3538 to schedule an appointment with one of our experienced estate planning or elder law attorneys at THK Law, LLP.
+We are here to help with your interest in probate representation or estate planning needs.